loujaybee/phat-event/README.md

 Log events allow you to analyse across datapoints without clever tooling that rolls up based on a log property, such as a correlation ID.

-## Singleton Implementation

-At the time of writing, phat-event supports only singletons.
-Which means that no references to log functions need to be passed around.
-It does however mean that the event object is mutable, rendering it unsuitable for projects that have many NodeJS processes running with shared memory.
-Such as an express server with multiple endpoints.
-It is however well suited to tools like lambda functions that do not share memory.
-This may change in future iterations.

 ## API

 Documentation for the public API of phat-event.